Sadanand1991/rt-Image-Slideshow/README.md

 Created shortcode  [rtslideshow]
 When you add shortcode [rtslideshow] to any page, it will be replaced by a slideshow of images uploaded from admin-side.
 I have use jQuery slideshow library.

-Note: You can convert rt-slideshow folder to zip file and upload to wp plugins.

 Sadanand Lonari